-It’s a fact that we all have purchased various beauty products that we ended up not using, either because the product wasn’t a fit for the skin, we didn’t like the smell of it, or we just never got around to using it.
-It’s a shame to let these products go to waste, which is why I encourage clients to donate their unused or gently-used beauty products (for skin, hair, body, makeup, or nails) to a local women’s shelter.
+Updated 9/7/14.
+We all have purchased various beauty products that we ended up not using, either because the product wasn’t a fit for the skin, we didn’t like the smell of it, or we just never got around to using it.
+It’s a shame to let these products go to waste, which is why I encourage people to donate their unused or gently-used beauty products (for skin, hair, body, makeup, or nails) to a local women’s shelter.

 It is important that when you donate beauty products you do your best to inspect and sterilize them so they are appropriate and in good shape to pass on.

 Here are some quick guidelines to follow when donating your beauty products…

 Toss all products that come in a jar.
 Even for products with a strong preservative system to keep the product sanitary, I personally don’t feel products (like a cream or mask) that you dip your fingers into should be shared with others.
 So I recommend products in jars not be passed on.

 Donate any product that comes in a bottle or tube.
 Any products that come in a bottle, whether they have a screw cap or a pump, are perfectly okay to share, because your fingers have not been in there.
 This includes cleansers, toners, serums, lotions, and exfoliants.

 Donate hair brushes and combs, but sterilize them first.
 It’s always best when passing on these items to be sure to clean them free of hair and then take them to your hair dresser and ask if he or she will sterilize your brushes for you before you donate them.
 Hair salons have all sorts of powerful sanitizing equipment for their own use, and I’m sure they’d be happy to help a good cause by getting your hair care tools clean and sterile.

 Donate any product that comes in a bottle or tube.
 This would include most shampoos, conditioners, hair gels, pomades, or mousses that come in a tube or bottle, and since your fingers are not getting into the product, these should be perfectly appropriate to donate.